dziedzorm-ops/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. A script that create global variable
 8. A scripts that prints result of addition ...
 9. A script that prints the result of POWER divided by DIVIDE
+10. A script that displays the result of BREATH to the power LOVE